 One Martha Shelley worked at Barnard College as a secretary.
 Another Martha Shelley was president of the New York City chapter of the Daughters of Bilitis (DOB), an organization for lesbians.
 The third Martha Shelley read feminist literature and went to see 2001: A Space Odyssey while tripping on LSD.

-Martha told me during our 1989 conversation that her mother worried that if she grew up with black people, she would “get used to them” and end up marrying one.
+Long before she understood the implications of her sexual orientation, Martha, who is white and Jewish, began to learn what it means to be different from her best friend in junior high school, who was Black.
+Martha told me during our 1989 conversation that her mother worried that if her daughter grew up with Black people, she would “get used to them” and end up marrying one.
 “You know what?” said Martha, laughing, “She was right!”
-Her partner at the time of our interview was a black woman.
+Her partner at the time of our interview was a Black woman.

-To learn more about Martha Shelley, explore the links and resources that follow below.
-We’ll be back with the post-Stonewall portion of Martha Shelley’s 1989 interview in Making Gay History’s Season Five.
+To learn more about Martha Shelley, explore the links and resources below.
+We’ll be back with the post-Stonewall portion of Martha Shelley’s 1989 interview in Making Gay History’s season five.

-Martha Shelley has written fiction and poetry, and her short stories, essays, and poems have appeared in numerous anthologies, including Sisterhood Is Powerful: An Anthology of Writings from the Women’s Liberation Movement, edited by Robin Morgan.
-You can hear Martha discuss her novel The Throne in the Heart of the Sea on Portland radio station KBOO here.
+Shelley has written fiction, poetry, and essays, and her writings have appeared in numerous collections, including the influential 1970 feminist anthology Sisterhood Is Powerful, edited by Robin Morgan.
+You can hear Shelley discuss her novel The Throne in the Heart of the Sea on Portland radio station KBOO here.
+Her memoir, We Set the Night on Fire: Igniting the Gay Revolution, will be published in June 2023.

-In the episode, Martha mentions how the FBI monitored DOB’s activities.
+In the episode, Shelley mentions how the FBI monitored DOB’s activities.
 To see samples of their investigative work, check out the declassified files collected on this webpage.

 Eric Marcus Narration: I’m Eric Marcus and this is Making Gay History!